 Some topics need you to talk in plenty of detail, but most don’t!
-We are all trying to reach out to as many different people as possible.
+We are all trying to reach out to as many people as possible.
 Therefore, knowing how to simplify your writing style is vital.
-The more we make our content and our topics accessible and understood by the wider populace, the more people we reach.
+The more we make our content and topics accessible and understood by the wider populace, the more people we reach.
 It’s as simple as that!

 However, you may be the type of writer who likes to use long words, lots of punctuation, and plenty of brackets.
 That’s not a bad thing on paper!
 However, when writing online, if you want to reach as many people as possible, you may need to start being a little more mindful of how your words can be perceived.
 Here’s our short and snappy guide on how to simplify your writing.

 Seriously, get help!
 Help can come from a friend, a family member, or a colleague.
 Show them your work.
 What do they think?

 Are they engaged?
 Can they understand it?
 Alternatively, free tools such as Grammarly, which can sit in your browser for regular use, are great.
 They can be used to show you how readable your writing is and where you may need to make changes.

 Shorten Your Sentences

 Think about how many words you use in a sentence, on average.
 If your sentences are stretching beyond twenty words a time, it may be time to cut back.

 It’s fine to use longer sentences occasionally, but think about your readers!
 Attention spans are becoming shorter, and you don’t want to risk anyone hitting that ‘back’ button?
 Maybe not.
 Simplify your writing so people can read what you have to say with minimal effort.